blukatdevelopment/UnchainedWorldsOld/imperial_lineages.md

 ##### Talons (Minimum 15 STR)
-Your feet have talons that you've learned to perform powerful natural attacks with, dealing 1d6 piercing damage on a hit.
+Your feet have talons that you've learned to perform powerful natural attacks with, dealing 1d6 piercing damAge: on a hit.

 ### Field Medicine (requires at least 15 WIS)
 You are proficient with herbalism kits.
 You may expend one hit die in order